amolchanov86/quad_sim2multireal/README.md

 would like to generate the source code for.
 In general when selecting a seed, you will look at the plotting statistics or the tensorboard.
 If you use tensorboard, we recommend to look at the position reward and the Gaussian policy variance.

 Instead of `./models/` you could use any directory you like.
 It is given just as an example.
+The code for the NN baseline used on the paper is included in `models/` as an example.